alanZhang0813/neural-network-project/create-model/README.md

 The model architecture is defined using TensorFlow's Keras API, featuring convolutional layers, max-pooling layers, and fully connected layers.
 The training process involves fitting the model to the training data, with validation on the testing set to monitor performance.

 ## Evaluation and Model Export <a name="evaluation-and-model-export"></a>
 Post-training, the model's accuracy and loss are evaluated using the test dataset.
-The final trained model is then saved as a .keras file for future use or deployment in various applications.
+The final trained model is then saved as a .keras file for future use.